s223484777/SIT210-Task1.1PBlinkTim/README.md

 S306 SIT210 Task 1.1P, blink a student's name in morse code whenever a button is pressed.

 ## Description
-The pin definitions in the main file (morseLEDv1_0.ino) are for the ESP8266 based D1 Mini board.
-These definitions may be removed or modified for other boards
-The morse code timing follows <https://www.itu.int/dms_pubrec/itu-r/rec/m/R-REC-M.1677-1-200910-I!!PDF-E.pdf>.
+The pin definitions are for the ESP8266 based D1 Mini board.
+These definitions may be removed or modified for other boards The morse code timing follows <https://www.itu.int/dms_pubrec/itu-r/rec/m/R-REC-M.1677-1-200910-I!!PDF-E.pdf>.

 Connect an LED to the `morseLED`, and a button (pulled down) to `buttonPin`.
 Whenever the button is pressed, the sketch will translate the string to morse code, and blink the morse code using the LED.

-Demonstration video: <link to video> (link to be added when correct board arrives)

 ## How it Works
 The morse code representation of a character is obtained by first converting the character to uppercase, followed by looking up the morse byte in either the letters or numbers lookup.
 If a character is not in either of them or a space, the morse byte defaults to a "?", or whichever byte is defined in the definitions section.